 Ritonavir has been approved by the Food and Drug Administration for use in the pediatric population.

 Use of ritonavir as the sole protease inhibitor (PI) in ARV therapy in children is not recommended.
-Although ritonavir has been well studied in children as an ARV agent, it is no longer used as a sole PI for therapy because ritonavir is associated with a higher incidence of gastrointestinal toxicity and has a greater potential for drug-drug interactions than other PIs.
-In addition, poor palatability of the liquid preparation and a large pill burden with the tablets (the adult dose is six tablets, twice daily) limit its use as a sole PI.
-However, in both children and adults, ritonavir is recommended as a PK enhancer for use with other PIs.
+In both children and adults, ritonavir is recommended as a PK enhancer for use with other PIs.
 Ritonavir is a CYP3A inhibitor and functions as a PK enhancer by slowing the metabolism of the PIs.

-Pediatric dosing regimens, including boosted fosamprenavir, tipranavir, darunavir, atazanavir, and the PI co-formulation lopinavir/ritonavir (LPV/r), are available.
+Pediatric dosing regimens, including boosted darunavir, atazanavir, and the PI coformulation lopinavir/ritonavir (LPV/r), are available.
 For more information about individual PIs, see other sections of the Drug Appendix.

-Full-dose ritonavir has been shown to prolong the PR interval in a study of healthy adults who were given ritonavir 400 mg twice daily.5 Potentially life-threatening arrhythmias have been reported in premature newborn infants treated with LPV/r; the use of LPV/r is not recommended until the gestational age of 42 weeks.6,7 Co-administration of ritonavir with other drugs that prolong the PR interval (e.g., macrolides, quinolones, methadone) should be undertaken with caution because it is unknown how co-administering any of these drugs with ritonavir will affect the PR interval.
+Full-dose ritonavir has been shown to prolong the PR interval in a study of healthy adults who were given ritonavir 400 mg twice daily.6 Potentially life-threatening arrhythmias have been reported in premature newborn infants who were treated with LPV/r; the use of LPV/r is not recommended before a gestational age of 42 weeks.7,8 Coadministration of ritonavir with other drugs that prolong the PR interval (e.g., macrolides, quinolones, methadone) should be undertaken with caution, because it is unknown how coadministering any of these drugs with ritonavir will affect the PR interval.
 In addition, ritonavir should be used with caution in patients who may be at increased risk of developing cardiac conduction abnormalities, such as patients who have underlying structural heart disease, conduction system abnormalities, ischemic heart disease, or cardiomyopathy.